-Go to the Manage Endpoints page.
-Find the endpoint for which you need to renew credentials and click the "activate" link to re-authenticate.
+Go to the Collections page.
+Find the GCSv4 endpoint for which you need to renew credentials and click the "activate" link to re-authenticate.

-Go to the Transfer Files page, and enter the endpoints you need.
-This should prompt you to log in so you can access the endpoint.
-If you had already begun a transfer when you discovered the need to renew credentials, you do not need to start a new transfer; just logging into the endpoint will be sufficient to refresh your credentials.
+Go to the File Manager page, and enter the GCSv4 endpoints you need.
+This should prompt you to log in so you can access the GCSv4 endpoint.
+If you had already begun a transfer when you discovered the need to renew credentials, you do not need to start a new transfer; just logging into the GCSv4 endpoint will be sufficient to refresh your credentials.

 You can refresh any credential from any network-connected computer at any time using the above mechanisms.

-Globus Connect Personal endpoints do not need to be explicitly activated.
-If a Globus Connect Personal endpoint is part of an active transfer request, its credentials will be automatically refreshed as needed.
+Globus Connect Personal collections do not need to be explicitly activated.
+If a Globus Connect Personal collection is part of an active transfer request, its credentials will be automatically refreshed as needed.

 Using the Web interface:

 Click on the label of the transfer you would like to examine.
-You will see a popup with the transfer details.
+You will see a page with the transfer details.

 Click on the "Event Log" tab to see a complete list of status messages.
 Note: this may be a very long list (potentially thousands of pages for a large transfer).